istio/istio.io/content/docs/tasks/policy-enforcement/control-headers/index.md

 ---
 title: Control Headers and Routing
-description: Shows how to modify headers using policy adapters.
+description: Shows how to modify request headers and routing using policy adapters.
 weight: 20
 keywords: [policies,routing]
 ---